widged/gb-elm-language/en/intro/03-type system.md

 List.unzip [(0, True), (17, False), (1337, True)] -- ([0,17,1337], [True,False,True])
 ```

+A new letter is used anytime a new argument is introduced that can hold a different type.
+The convention is to use single letters starting at the beginning of the alphabet, `a, b, c, d`, to mark each new value type.
 It is rare for functions to have more than 2 type variables.
 It however is not impossible.

 ```elm
 $ elm repl